Visiting the Amache Museum

 Contact the Granada School at 719-734-5492 or email email@example.com for more information.

 Visiting the Amache site

-Amache is located in southeastern Colorado about a mile and a half west of the town of Granada and half an hour drive from the Kansas border.
+Amache is in southeastern Colorado about a mile and a half west of the town of Granada and half an hour drive from the Kansas border.
 It is off of Highway 385/50 along the Santa Fe Trail.
 You can access the site by going west from Granada on Hwy 385/50 and turning south on CO-Rd 23 5/10.
-The entrance is found just past W. Amache Rd.
+The main entrance is almost a mile, just past W. Amache Rd.

-Three interpretive kiosk panels are located at the main entry gate to Amache.
-The panels give visitors an idea of what happened at the site.
-One panel is a bulletin board that is used to notify visitors of upcoming events or other important information.
+After almost a mile on CO-Rd 23 5/10, you will reach the main entry gate to Amache, where there are flags, an Honor Roll Memorial, and three interpretive kiosk panels.
+The reconstructed Honor Roll Memorial lists the names of the men and women of Amache who served in the military during WWII.
+The kiosk panels give visitors an idea of what happened at the site.
+One panel includes a bulletin board that is used to notify visitors of upcoming events or other important information.
 There is also a walking trail and picnic tables that the Amache Preservation Society maintains.
-Along this trail is the National Park Service sign designating the Amache site as a national landmark.
-Amache Preservation Society members traveled to Denver to buy the large stone that the sign is attached to and that visitors can see today.
+Along this trail is the plaque designating the Amache site as a National Historic Landmark.
+Amache Preservation Society members traveled to Denver to buy the large stone that the plaque is attached to and that visitors can see today.

 You can download a self-guided driving map and audio tour of Amache to play through your phone, tablet, or mp3 player as you visit locations throughout Amache.
 Make sure to check out the site visitation information on the know before you go page.